OkomoJacob/facebook/README.md

 ```

 ## App Guarding
-- Occassionally you'll need to secure certain pages, Only authenticatecd users can access them.
+- Occassionally you'll need to secure certain pages.
+Only then, authenticatecd users can access them.
 - Set up project guards as below. set up `canActivate` as the implementation interface.

 ```typescript